 Named after the Roman God of wine, this exclusive pool is reserved for invited guests and celebrities.
 With eight daybeds and eight cabanas, The Bacchus Pool is the perfect place to soak in the sun and enjoy a VIP experience.

-Venus Pool Club is the most well-appointed and exclusive Las Vegas pool experience at the oasis.
+Venus European Pool Lounge is the most well-appointed and exclusive Las Vegas pool experience at the oasis.
 The sophisticated and secluded European-style retreat offers high-end food and beverage choices for you to indulge in while perfecting your summer tan.
 All drinks are topped and made with the freshest fruits and ingredients.
 Light treats include sushi rolls, crisp salads, sandwiches and burgers served straight from the grill.

 The 10,000-square-foot retreat hosts 14 cabanas, 16 day beds, 10 couches and plenty of chaise lounge chairs.
 You’ll find the perfect spot to catch rays, people-watch or just take in the lush surroundings.